 What is Ground Coffee?

-Ground coffee is what is produced after whole coffee beans have been ground, either manually or using an electric coffee bean grinder.
+Ground coffee is produced after whole coffee beans have been ground, either manually or with an electric coffee grinder.

 I put together this article so you can find what is the best coffee to buy for espresso.
-It is a must check out.
+It is a must-see.

 Types of Ground Coffee Available

 When buying ground coffee beans online you’ll be given a selection of grind sizes to choose from before you purchase.
-This can be quite confusing if you’re used to purchasing in the supermarkets.
+This can be a bit unclear if you’re used to supermarket shopping.
 Why?

 Because they'll typically only give you a standardised ground coffee option.
-The trick is to match up your grind type with how you're making coffee at home.
-For example, if you're making french press coffee, choose a cafetiere / french press grind option - voila!
+The trick is to match your grind type to how you make coffee at home.
+For example, if you're making French press coffee, choose a cafetiere / French press grind option - voila!

 Coffee Grind Sizes